Red Roses on Pedestal with a friend, oil painting demonstration

 Roses on Pedestal.
 An early work where you will see a few better closeups of the umber layer.
 Unfortunately, the dead layer pictures are not available and we will go straight to the finished painting after these photos.
 At least with the finished layer, I have some nice close ups also that show the brush work.

 This was a 9" X 12" oil painting on masonite board.
+I have a full explanation on how to prep a masonite board for painting here.

 This is the completed umber under layer.
 Note some of the details I have captured, notably the dew drops.